 Read our case study about Deploying Lean across Highways England.

 Some clients look to assess their adoption of Lean, either because of lack of perceived progress or from pressure from Customers and Clients.
 In either case our Lean Maturity assessment tools allow us to measure Lean deployment, diagnose effectiveness and identify improvements.
 We also work with clients supporting their development and use of their own Lean maturity tools (e.g. Highways England HELMA).

 Are you as Lean as you think you are?

-You may think that you operate a truly Lean organisation based on an effective and sustainable deployment.
-However, we challenge you to take our Lean assessment to see just how Lean you really are!
-Our Lean assessment has been designed to be quick and easy to use.
-It asks you to score your organisation against ten key characteristics that we believe are fundamental to operating as a successful and sustainable Lean organisation.
-Want to take the challenge then click here.
+Do you think that you operate a truly Lean organisation.
+We challenge you to take our Lean assessment to see how Lean you really are!
+Our Lean assessment is quick and easy to use and asks you to score against ten key characteristic’s of a successful and sustainable Lean organisation.
+Want to take the challenge then CLICK HERE

 Read our case study about Developing a Self Sufficient Lean Capability at Sellafield.

 Some problems that Infrastructure Clients face can be complex.
 In these circumstances basic Lean techniques may not be powerful enough to tackle the problem.
 Our team includes Six Sigma experts (Master Black Belt level) who offer the type of support needed and provide specific technical support to resolve complex problems.
 We also help clients to build this capability for themselves by developing Six Sigma training programmes ranging from Yellow Belt to Master Black Belt, including Design for Six Sigma and Robust Design.

 Read our case study about how Six Sigma Speeds up the Rail Network at Network Rail.